groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/_index.en.md

   description: "Some use cases of typical GroupDocs.Conversion for Java operations"
   items:
     # code sample loop
-    - title: "Convert PDF to Image"
+    - title: "Convert PDF to image"
       content: |
         A commonly encountered scenario involves converting an entire PDF document or specific pages into a collection of images.
 GroupDocs.Conversion for Java offers the capability to convert PDFs into various image formats, such as TIFF, JPG, PNG, GIF, BMP, and more.
         Unlike other conversions, this process requires the declaration of a SavePageStream delegate, which specifies the naming format for the saved images.
 You can select your preferred image format using the ImageFileType class.